lightstep/opencensus-php-exporter-zipkin/README.md

 # OpenCensus Zipkin Exporter for PHP

 This library provides an [`ExporterInterface`][exporter-interface] for exporting Trace data to a Zipkin instance.

+This is a fork of the [OpenCensus PHP exporter](https://github.com/lightstep/opencensus-php-exporter-zipkin) modified to report to LightStep.

 [![CircleCI](https://circleci.com/gh/census-ecosystem/opencensus-php-exporter-zipkin.svg?style=svg)][ci-build]
 [![Packagist](https://img.shields.io/packagist/v/opencensus/opencensus-exporter-zipkin.svg)][packagist-package]